sbslee/pypgx/docs/cli.rst

    input data is targeted sequencing will be imputed with forward filling.

    Positional arguments:
-     copy-number        Archive file with the semantic type CovFrame[CopyNumber]. cnv-calls          Archive file with the semantic type SampleTable[CNVCalls].
+     copy-number        Input archive file with the semantic type CovFrame[CopyNumber].
+     cnv-calls          Output archive file with the semantic type SampleTable[CNVCalls].

    Optional arguments:
      -h, --help         Show this help message and exit.
      --cnv-caller PATH  Archive file with the semantic type Model[CNV].
 By default, a pre-trained CNV caller in the ~/pypgx-bundle directory will be used.

 prepare-depth-of-coverage